Nuand/bladeRF-wiphy/doc/instructions.md

 If you wish to run an Access Point, run `hostapd`.

-Review `hostapd.conf` and ensure the configuration is correct for your region and application.
+Before starting `hostapd`, review `/etc/hostapd/hostapd.conf` and ensure the configuration is correct for your region and application.

-**NOTE:** By default, `hostapd.conf` creates an open SSID.
+**NOTE:** The default bladeRF-wiphy `hostapd.conf` creates an open SSID named `bladeRF-net`.

 ```
-cd ~/wiphy-build
-pushd hostap/hostapd
-sudo ./hostapd hostapd.conf
+sudo hostapd /etc/hostapd/hostapd.conf
-popd
 ```

 In yet another terminal, wait a moment after launching hostpad and restart the DHCP server.